dnmfarrell/perltricks-static/content/article/create-professional-slideshows-in-seconds-with-app--revealup.md

 {
-   "draft" : false,
-   "date" : "2014-06-06T12:59:56",
-   "slug" : "94/2014/6/6/Create-professional-slideshows-in-seconds-with-App--revealup",
-   "description" : "App::revealup converts markdown to slick HTML slide shows", "authors" : [
+   "authors" : [
       "David Farrell"
    ],
+   "image" : "/images/94/ED0BC132-FF2E-11E3-B6DA-5C05A68B9E16.png",
+   "description" : "App::revealup converts markdown to slick HTML slide shows", "date" : "2014-06-06T12:59:56",
+   "slug" : "94/2014/6/6/Create-professional-slideshows-in-seconds-with-App--revealup",
-   "title" : "Create professional slideshows in seconds with App::revealup", "image" : "/images/94/ED0BC132-FF2E-11E3-B6DA-5C05A68B9E16.png",
+   "title" : "Create professional slideshows in seconds with App::revealup", "categories" : "apps",
    "tags" : [
       "app",
       "javascript",
       "github",
       "reveal_js",
       "old_site"
-   ]
+   ],
+   "draft" : false
 }

 *[App::revealup](https://metacpan.org/pod/App::revealup) is a command line app that creates slide shows from markdown documents.
 We listed it in this this month's "What's new on CPAN", but the app is so much fun I thought it was worth a separate feature.*